 How can students start their LSAT prep and develop plans for applications?

 Give us a call to connect with an LSAT tutor who will guide students through the entire process.
-Each student’s tutor is a lawyer who not only did very well on the LSAT but is currently practicing law.
-These lawyers/tutors are best equipped to teach the material, apply it to real life, and guide students through how to succeed on the LSAT and in law school.
+Our tutors not only did very well on the LSAT, but they are either lawyers who are currently practicing law or are guided by a tutor who is a lawyer.
+These tutors are best equipped to teach the material, apply it to real life, and guide students through how to succeed on the LSAT and in law school.